qornanali/faq-bot/docs/en/how-to-make-faq-bot.md

     end
 end
 ```

+The contents of the modified `#create` function in the` WebhooksController` class are:

+1. There is a new private function called `#text_for_answer`.
+The contents of this method is to take the results of the NLP analysis provided by wit.ai.

+2. Sort the analysis based on the highest level of truth and do not forget
+filter with a threshold such as `0.5`

+3. Get the contents of the obtained intent, if the intent is ʻallowed_name`, then
+return the text `"You can put anyname on Facebook"`.

+4. If the intent is not what is intended, then return the text according to the message sent by the sender.

+5. The text returned above is used in the `POST` request as the body of the message
+which we will send as a reply to the customer.

 After that, you can test by sending message to your facebook page.
 Don't forget to make sure you have done [this section](#testing-webhook-in-facebook-app) and web server is already running.